yaleh/Flora_Pac/README.md

 ## Tips

-### How to make SOCKS proxy setting compatible with most OSs and browsers?
+### How to make SOCKS proxy setting compatible with most OSs and browsers

 It's found that Chrome accepts only proxy string of "SOCKS5", iOS Safari accepts only "SOCKS", Mozilla accepts both.
 To make them work together, the proxy argument should look like this: